ckan/ckan/doc/deployment.rst

 .. _Apache: http://httpd.apache.org/
 .. _Nginx: http://nginx.org/

-This guide explains how to deploy CKAN using Apache and modwsgi on an Ubuntu server.
+This guide explains how to deploy CKAN using Apache and modwsgi and proxied with Nginx on an Ubuntu server.
 These instructions have been tested on Ubuntu 12.04.

 If run into any problems following these instructions, see `Troubleshooting`_ below.